argenkiwi/kenkyo/README.md

 - Efficiency: The layout should endeavour to strike a balance between the effort required for its use (i.e. hand motion) and that required to learn it (i.e., complexity).

 ## Patterns
-- Navigation layer
-- Functions, numbers and symbols layer

 - Home row modifiers
+- Impermanent layers
 - Layer pinning
-- Layer swapping

 ## Components:

+- Main layer
 - Extend layer
-- Fumbol layer
+- Shift layer (shift-bar)
-- Shift-bar
 - Layer carousel
-- Simlayer

 ## Keyboard customisation software
 - Kanata